ec21b1006/pre-commit-testing/README.md

 Now create a file named in your package naming `.pre-commit-config.yaml` and copy all the contents from the ".pre-commit-config.yaml" file available in this repository

-Installing pre-commit hooks(this command has to be run if you add a new hook in the pre-commit-config.yaml file):
+Now run this command install pre-commit hooks(this command has to be run if you add a new hook in the pre-commit-config.yaml file):

 `pre-commit install`